JuanJMendoza/Introduction-to-Algorithms/Chapter 1 - The Role of Algorithms/Section 1.1 - Algorithms.md

 ***Answer:***

-**Best Solution:** For this scenario, an anesthesiologist has to get the amount of anesthesia they will be giving a patient right or else they risk not giving the patient enough anesthesia to sidate them for their procedure or potentially killing them.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Best Solution:** For this scenario, an anesthesiologist has to get the amount of anesthesia they will be giving a patient right or else they risk not giving the patient enough anesthesia to sidate them for their procedure or potentially killing them.

-**Approximate Solution:** For a scenario where an approximate is good enough is when someone is cooking and they don't have a measuring utinsil to measure the amount of ingredient they're adding to a dish, they can approximate the amount and be off by a little and still be okay.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Approximate Solution:** For a scenario where an approximate is good enough is when someone is cooking and they don't have a measuring utinsil to measure the amount of ingredient they're adding to a dish, they can approximate the amount and be off by a little and still be okay.